teremterem/WebResearch/README.md

 BRIGHTDATA_SCRAPING_BROWSER_CREDS=username:password
 ```

-Note: The credentials are specifically for BrightData's SERP API and Scraping Browser products, not for your whole BrightData account.
+***NOTE: The credentials are specifically for Bright Data's SERP API and Scraping Browser products, not for your whole Bright Data account.***

 ## Usage